MvvmCross/MvvmCross/docs/_documentation/getting-started/01-getting-started.md

 ## Introduction

 MvvmCross is a cross-platform MVVM framework that enables developers to create powerful cross platform apps.
 It supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin.Forms, Universal Windows Platform (UWP) and Windows Presentation Framework (WPF).
-Lots of plugins are available as well.

 The high level features that MvvmCross provides you with are:
 * MVVM architecture pattern